The Airmen's Stories - P/O K R Aldridge

 Keith Russell Aldridge was born on 8th May 1918 in Bristol and served in the Auxiliary Air Force before joining 501 Squadron in 1937.
 Called up on 24th August 1939, he was posted to 5 EFTS Hanworth to complete his training.
 Aldridge went on to 3 FTS South Cerney for his advanced flying.

 On 19th August 1940 he rejoined 501 Squadron.
 In an engagement on 24th August he shot down a Ju88 near Maidstone but was himself shot down and he baled out, suffering burns and multiple fractures of an arm and shoulder.
 His Hurricane, L1865, crashed near Pells Farm, West Kingsdown.
+The report of the incident (below) speculated that he may have been shot down by AA fire.

 After a spell in hospital, Aldridge was posted to the operations room at Rudloe Manor and later went to Exeter as controller.
 In early 1942 he did a refresher course at Hawarden, converted to Spitfires and then joined 33 Squadron in the Western Desert.